canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 - CLA check: Verifies you have signed the Canonical Contributor License Agreement
 - Removed URLs check: Detects if any URLs were removed without redirects

+#### CLA check in CI

+When you open a pull request (PR) against the `main` branch, a mandatory automated check verifies that you have signed the CLA.
+It uses the [canonical/has-signed-canonical-cla](https://github.com/canonical/has-signed-canonical-cla) GitHub Action.

+If you haven't signed the CLA:
+1. The check will fail with a message indicating the CLA requirement
+2. Visit <https://ubuntu.com/legal/contributors> to review and sign the agreement
+3. Once signed, re-run the check if you have permissions, or ask a maintainer to do so.
+Pushing a new commit also triggers re-evaluation.

+The CLA check only runs on PRs to `main`.
+Internal team members working on other branches should ensure they have signed the CLA before their changes are merged to `main`.

 ### Checks on changes to `docs/` only

 - Markdown style check: Runs `pymarkdownlnt` on Markdown files